SNAPSHOT-India stocks, bonds, rupee, swap, call at 0433 GMT

 -------------------------------------

-The benchmark five-year rate down 2 bps at 6.90 percent, and the one-year rate falls 2 bps lower to 7.63 percent.
+The benchmark five-year rate down 7 bps at 6.83 percent and the one-year rate falls 4 bps to 7.49 percent.

 CALL MONEY